Cleanup resumes in Bahamas as Humberto swirls away

 Meanwhile, detritus was piled high as Bahamians attempted to continue salvaging what was left behind.

-On Saturday, Patrice Higgs stood barefoot in her backyard with grey mud caked on her feet.
+On Saturday, Patrice Higgs stood barefoot in her backyard with gray mud caked on her feet.
 She stared listlessly at the horizon as she occasionally pointed at some of her belongings that remained tangled in the debris and out of reach, including a cream-colored loveseat.?

 She confided that she lost five relatives to Dorian.